On Erasure Combinatorial Batch Codes: Erasure combinatorial batch codes

 For the reverse direction, we show that the conditions are necessary.
 If $r \geq m$ then it would be possible for every server to be down, which cannot yield an $r\CBC$ when $k \geq 1$.
 The inequality $n < k$ is impossible because one cannot retrieve more than the total number of files.
 The inequality $k > m - r$ is impossible because there will be $m-r $ available servers, and with $t = 1$ we may only take one file from each server. \end{proof}

-Our first theorem extends Theorem~3 of Bujit\'as and Tuza~\cite{tuza2} to combinatorial batch codes with redundancy.
-To achieve this, we use the following extension of Hall's Marriage Theorem, which is also stated by Silberstein~\cite[Theorem 5]{silberstein}.
+Our first theorem extends Theorem~3 of Bujt\'as and Tuza~\cite{tuza2} to erasure combinatorial batch codes.
+To achieve this, we use the following extension of Hall's Marriage Theorem, which is also stated by Silberstein~\cite[Theorem 5]{silberstein2015}.
+Although the proof method is standard, we have not located a proof in the literature, which leads us to include a proof here.